Why is this a problem?

 Establish continuous feedback loops

-Actions for Getting feedback
+Action for Getting feedback

 Provide more than one way to give feedback

-Actions for Getting feedback
+Action for Getting feedback